Modern Slavery

 Risk factors

-People who are unfamiliar with a country’s legal system, don’t know their rights or do not speak the local language are vulnerable to exploitation or slavery.
+People who are unfamiliar with a country’s legal system, don’t know their rights, do not speak the local language and lack community supports are vulnerable to exploitation or slavery.
 They may also be working without authorisation and can be threatened with deportation or being handed to authorities.

 Modern Slavery in Australia